M-J-Murray/MAMEToolkit/README.md

 **DISCLAIMER: We are unable to provide you with any game ROMs.
 It is the users own legal responsibility to acquire a game ROM for emulation.
 This library should only be used for non-commercial research purposes.**

 There are some free ROMs available at: [https://www.mamedev.org/roms/]

+## Sponsorship & Future Development :heart:
+I have just joined the [Github Sponsors](https://github.com/sponsors/M-J-Murray) program and would appreciate any donations towards future development on this project.
+There are a plans to extend and improve upon this library, and with your help we can make this happen.
+If you would like to show your appreciation or request a new game environment/feature be added, feel free to go to [https://github.com/sponsors/M-J-Murray] and become a sponsor today!

+The sponsor page also outlines future plans and optimisations which will help improve the library for everyone.

 ## Street Fighter Random Agent Demo
 The toolkit has currently been applied to Street Fighter III Third Strike: Fight for the Future (Japan 990608, NO CD), but can modified for any game available on MAME.
 The following demonstrates how a random agent can be written for a street fighter environment.